Short course

 Who is this course designed for?

-The course is designed for those who are or will be engaged in undertaking cost-effectiveness analysis, or for those who need a more detailed understanding of the current methods of health economic evaluation to assist in using the evidence from economic evaluations to inform resource allocation decisions.
-This will include researchers, consultants and those assessing economic evaluations from public, commercial and academic organisations.
+The course is designed for those who are or will be engaged in undertaking health economic evaluation, as well as those who need a more detailed understanding of the current analytic methods of health economic evaluation.
+These include researchers, clinicians, health care professionals, consultants and those assessing economic evaluations from public, commercial and academic organisations.

 Pre-requisites

-Participants should have a prior familiarisation of STATA software and an appreciation of the concepts of health economic evaluation.
-It is also recommended to be familiar with introductory statistics and Microsoft Excel.
-The course will be ‘hands-on’, and participants will be expected to bring a laptop computer (and mouse) with Microsoft Excel for use throughout the course.
-All other software will be supplied as part of the course materials.
+Participants should have a prior working knowledge of STATA software and an appreciation of the concepts of health economic evaluation.
+It is recommended that participants be familiar with common commands in STATA, introductory statistics and Microsoft Excel.
+The course will be computer-based, ‘hands-on’, and participants will be expected to bring a laptop computer (and mouse) with STATA and TreeAge Pro installed for use throughout the course.
+Licenses for STATA and TreeAge Pro will be supplied as part of the course materials.
+Exercises for cost and health outcomes analyses are moderately technical with the use of numerous STATA commands; therefore, participants are expected to review STATA commands and familiarize themselves with the exercises before the lectures.
 If you wish to discuss your suitability for this course, or make special arrangements to hire a laptop, please contact: health-economics@unimelb.edu.au

 Course dates